curiosity-ai/catalyst/README.md

 ft.StoreAsync();
 ```

-For fast embedding search, there is a C# version of the ["Hierarchical Navigable Small World" (HNSW)](https://arxiv.org/abs/1603.09320) algorithm on [NuGet](https://www.nuget.org/packages/HNSW/), based on our fork of Microsoft's [HNSW.Net](https://github.com/curiosity-ai/hnsw.net).
-We also released a C# version of the "Uniform Manifold Approximation and Projection" ([UMAP](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html)) algorithm for dimensionality reduction on [GitHub](https://github.com/curiosity-ai/umap-csharp) and on [NuGet](https://www.nuget.org/packages/UMAP/).
+For fast embedding search, we have also released a C# version of the ["Hierarchical Navigable Small World" (HNSW)](https://arxiv.org/abs/1603.09320) algorithm on [NuGet](https://www.nuget.org/packages/HNSW/), based on our fork of Microsoft's [HNSW.Net](https://github.com/curiosity-ai/hnsw.net).
+We have also released a C# version of the "Uniform Manifold Approximation and Projection" ([UMAP](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html)) algorithm for dimensionality reduction on [GitHub](https://github.com/curiosity-ai/umap-csharp) and on [NuGet](https://www.nuget.org/packages/UMAP/).